<> <> <> <>

 Unlike some other daily weight loss medications like liraglutide, it's administered by subcutaneous injection (under the skin) once per week.
 Manufactured by US pharmaceutical company Eli Lilly and Co., it's part of a class of medications called GLP-1 receptor agonists.

+These mimic hormones secreted by the intestine that prompt insulin production after a meal.
 In people with type 2 diabetes, this helps to regulate blood sugar levels — leading to better metabolic control and weight management.

 However, even in people without diabetes, these medications reduce appetite by slowing down the amount of time it takes the stomach to empty, and sending signals of satiety to the brain [1].